-Unfortunately, not all water bodies are safe for recreation due to outbreaks of toxic algae.
-And the impacts are felt across the state, with health advisories and closures issued on 14 different water bodies last year and on 21 different water bodies in 2021.
+Unfortunately, these water bodies are not always safe for recreation due to recurring outbreaks of toxic algae.
+These impacts are felt across the state, with 35 health advisories issued on Idaho’s lakes and reservoirs in the last two years, from Priest Lake in the panhandle all the way to Henrys Lake in eastern Idaho.

-Last year, a horse died after drinking contaminated water, and toxic algae is the presumed cause of deaths for two dogs as well.
-No doubt, these are tragic outcomes – made even more tragic because these deaths are preventable.
+In 2022, a horse died after drinking contaminated water, toxic algae is the presumed cause of deaths for two dogs as well.
+No doubt, these are tragic outcomes—made even more tragic because these deaths are preventable.

 What is toxic algae?